SciPyCourse2022/notes/08_images/08_images.md

 ax[0].imshow(moon, cmap='gray', vmin=0, vmax=255) # manual scaling w/ vmin/vmax
 ax[1].hist(moon.ravel(), bins=np.arange(256+1)) # +1 adds right bin edge
 ````
+- can "zoom in" on the gray pixel values, say from 75 to 150, to increase the contrast for those pixels
+    - `ax[0].imshow(moon, cmap='gray', vmin=75, vmax=150)`
+    - but again, this is just for display, doesn't modify the array

 - how to change image brightness?
     - increase the average pixel value by adding a constant